RickRomig/FnLoC/README.md

         fnloc sourcefile.c | tee sourcefile.loc
         lloc sourcefile.c | tee sourcefile.loc
 ```
- * The included loc2file is a Bash script that will display the FnLoC output to the screen while redirecting it to a text file with the extension .loc.
-If there is also an accompanying header file of the same name in the directory, its LOC data will be appended to that of mysource.c.
+ * Alternatively, you can use loc2file to display the output to the screen while redirecting it to a text file with the .loc extension.
 ```
         log2file mysource.c
 ```